kumuluz/kumuluzee-metrics/README.md

 KumuluzEE Metrics is a metrics collecting extension for the KumuluzEE microservice framework.
 It collects JVM and Web Application metrics as well as custom user metrics and exposes them as a JSON object or in a Prometheus format.
-It comes with Logstash, Graphite and Logs reporters and a servlet, which exposes metrics in Prometheus format.
+It comes with Prometheus, Graphite, KumuluzEE Logs and Logstash reporters and a servlet, which exposes metrics in JSON or Prometheus format.
 The implementation is based on Dropwizard metrics.
 More information about their implementation can be found on [github](https://github.com/dropwizard/metrics) or their [official page](http://metrics.dropwizard.io).